 Follow Your SOPs

-1. Make sure your SOPs, like one for qualifying new systems, are written and approved by people who will own the process.
-Get updated advice from experts here-- this is a great example where a couple hours of technical review by a consultant can pay dividends.
+1. Make sure your SOPs, like those for qualifying new systems, are written and approved by people who will own the process.
+And don't be shy about asking advice from experts -- this is a great example of where a few hours of technical review by a consultant can pay dividends.

-2. SOPs should allow proper instruction for excluding items not relevant to a qualification.
-For instance, it shouldn’t be a deviation if you don’t produce a full IQ/OQ/PQ on an already validated SaaS system-- per GAMP 5 Category 4 all you need is a documented risk assessment, documented requirements and appropriate User Acceptance Testing.
+2. SOPs should allow proper instruction for excluding items that are not relevant to a qualification.
+For instance, it shouldn’t be a deviation if you don’t produce a full IQ/OQ/PQ on an already validated SaaS system.
+Per GAMP 5 Category 4, all you need is a documented risk assessment, documented requirements, and appropriate User Acceptance Testing.

 Take a risk-based approach that goes beyond Quality and Compliance risks

-QA needs to think more holistically about risk for validation to account for Business stage and Capital risks as well as quality, compliance and manufacturing risks.
+QA needs to think more holistically about risk for validation to account for Business stage and Capital risks, as well as quality, compliance and manufacturing risks.
 Logically this means risk assessments should allow all key stakeholders to weigh in.
 As the scope and possible impact of the underlying item expands, so should the stakeholder cohort.
-A good example that was raised was the early stage biopharma company with very limited capital— the focus here should be on attainment of the milestone not validating all systems to the same standards that commercial stage companies do.
-The risk here is in protocol definition and execution, which largely relies on CROs.
-The point here is that you can always update these qualifications of your internal systems as your company matures based on the evolving set of risks your company faces.
+A good example that was raised was the early stage biopharma company with very limited capital— the focus here should be on attainment of the milestone, rather than validating all systems to the same standards as commercial stage companies.
+The risk is in protocol definition and execution, which largely relies on CROs.
+The point here is that you can always update the qualifications of your internal systems as your company matures, based on the evolving set of risks your company faces.

 Establish and Defend your Quality Identity